-The idea of using clean energy always SOUNDED appealing, however high costs meant it simply wasn't feasible...
+The idea of using clean energy always sounded appealing, however high costs meant it simply wasn't feasible for many people.

-Historically, solar was simply too expensive for regular households, but that is no longer the case.
-Largely due to the increase in production and economies of scale, rooftop solar is now more affordable than ever.
+Largely due to economies of scale, rooftop solar became more affordable than ever.

 One such emphasis is the 30% investment tax credit available to residents who install solar panels.

 California residents can also take advantage of the California Solar Initiative (CSI) rebate program.